soupi/learn-haskell-blog-generator/src/09-documentation.md

 ### Haddock coverage

-Haddock will also output a coverage report when run, and will mention user-exposed constructs which are missing documentation.
+Haddock will also output a coverage report when run and mention user-exposed constructs that are missing documentation.
 These constructs could be module headers, types, data constructors, type classes, functions, values, etc.

 For example: